Applying to RC

 Before your interview, you’ll write a program that fulfills one of our pairing interview programming tasks or a program of your own creation, and put your code in a Gist.
 Use a programming language you are comfortable with.

 Our goal in this interview is not to get the task done.
-What we really want is to see what it’s like to work with you.
+We really want to learn what it’s like to work with you.
 This is easiest if you select a task which is within your abilities but not trivial for you.
 A few things to keep in mind while choosing a task:

 - Walking us through a problem you know cold tells us nothing about how you debug, test, take suggestions, think about design, or act when you’re confused.